Monica Palacios (playwright): The 1990s: Transitioning to one woman shows

 Though she quickly made a name for herself as a lesbian comic, she found that this “closed as many doors as it opened.
 Straight clubs wouldn’t let her perform and in 1987 she headed to Los Angeles where she, once again, attempted to become a mainstream performer.
 But it was a “rerun” of what had happened in San Francisco with straight clubs not being accepting or welcoming to her.

-The more time she spent in comedy clubs the more she realized it wasn’t her scene, they had an “aggressive atmosphere.”
-So she went away and wrote her first solo show, “Latin Lezbo Comic.”
-In the performance, she sought to put a positive example of a Queer woman on stage.
-She told hilarious stories about her family and her girlfriends.
-With this show, her career as a one woman show performer and a playwright was born.
+The more time she spent in comedy clubs, the more she started to dislike them, as she thought they had an “aggressive atmosphere.”
+This caused her to leave and write her first solo show, “Latin Lezbo Comic.”
+In the performance, she sought to put a positive example of a queer woman on stage.
+She told stories about her family and her girlfriends, and the show marked the start of her career as a playwright and one woman show performer.

 Though she attempted to make her work relatable, she refused to compromise who she was for profit.
 For example, Palacios noted that “sure I’ll go on Arsenio if I can talk about my girlfriend.”
 She was known for subverting the white, heteronormative storytelling that is common in stand-up comedy.
 As her career continued to grow, she also became known for her one woman shows which bridged not only her identities, but also theatrical form as her performances lived in a world somewhere between theater and stand-up.